UNT Health Fort Worth: Academics

 UNT Health Science Center is governed by the University of North Texas Board of Regents.
-Through its five degree-granting schools, the health science center offers doctorate-, masters- and bachelors-level programs focusing on healthcare delivery and biomedical science.
+Since the 2026 reorganization, the health science center has been organized into four colleges, offering doctorate-, masters- and bachelors-level programs focusing on healthcare delivery and biomedical science.
 Doctoral degrees offered include Doctor of Osteopathic Medicine (DO), Doctor of Philosophy (PhD), Doctor of Public Health (DrPH), Doctor of Physical Therapy (DPT), and Doctor of Pharmacy (PharmD).

 Master's degrees include Master of Science, Master of Health Administration, and Master of Physician Assistant Studies.
 In 2021, SBS received preliminary accreditation from Southern Association of Colleges and Schools Commission on Colleges to offer an online bachelor's degree in biomedical sciences.
 The initial cohort started in fall 2022, and was the first undergraduate program at UNT Health Science Center.

 Texas College of Osteopathic Medicine

 The Texas College of Osteopathic Medicine (TCOM) was founded in 1970.
 It is a public medical school and the first osteopathic medical school in Texas.
 As a primary care-oriented school, TCOM trains and graduates a large number of U.S. medical students entering general practice fields (e.g. family medicine, internal medicine, or pediatrics), and from 2018 to 2020, fifty-two percent of its graduates matriculated into these fields.